-Cosmetic Dentist in Plano, Dr. Mark Sowell is proud to provide you with additional options for creating your ideal smile.
+A thorough cosmetic dentist in Plano, Dr. Mark Sowell offers you additional options for creating your ideal smile.
 We offer low and no-prep dental veneer products as a solution for a wide range of cosmetic concerns.

-“Like anything in dentistry, minimal prep and no prep veneers can be a great solution,” says Dr. Sowell, a Plano cosmetic dentist.
+“Like anything in dentistry, minimal prep and no-prep veneers can be a great solution,” says Dr. Sowell.
 “However, they are not the solution for every patient.
-The best way to find out if minimal-prep veneers are the solution for you is to come and evaluate your smile with me.
+The best way to see if minimal-prep veneers are the solution for you is to come and evaluate your smile with me.
 Then we’ll know if they are the right option for you.”

 No-prep means the dentist does not reshape the teeth to make room for the bonding or porcelain that he is going to add.
 In certain cases, this can have an acceptable esthetic result if the teeth are small, set back in the mouth, and spaced ideally.
 If these conditions are not present, the result can look like the person has bucked teeth.
-Dr. Sowell also offers porcelain veneers for patients needing a more customized solution to their needs.
+Dr. Sowell also offers porcelain veneers for patients that want a more customized and permanent solution to their issues.

-Most patients who request no prep veneer treatment in our Plano, TX dentist office, are younger people who are afraid their teeth will be damaged by reshaping.
-For these patients, we often suggest direct or transitional bonding.
+Most patients who request no-prep veneer treatment in our dental office are younger and afraid of permanent damage.
+For these patients, we often suggest direct or transitional tooth bonding.

-Tooth bonding procedures can be accomplished with minimal or no preparation, if your teeth are healthy to begin with.
+A dentist can complete tooth bonding procedures with minimal or no preparation if your teeth are healthy.
 As long as the preparation stays on the enamel, the bond is stronger than the tooth itself.
-Bonding is actually an affordable and effective solution that is often overlooked in cosmetic dentistry.
-It is one of the easiest and fastest methods to instantly rejuvenate your teeth and smile.
-In 30 years of practice, Dr. Sowell has never seen someone’s tooth damaged from a bonding or dental porcelain veneer he has placed.
+Bonding is actually an affordable and effective solution, but often overlooked in cosmetic dentistry.

 The Best Results for the Right Situation

-In the right situations where the proper conditions exist, no-prep or minimal-prep veneers can give excellent results with great longevity.
-The key is a highly skilled ceramist because the veneers are so thin that they are difficult to create and manage.
+In the right situations, no-prep or minimal-prep veneers can give excellent results with great longevity.
+The key is to choose a highly skilled ceramist because the veneers are so thin that they are difficult to create and manage.

-Our in-house ceramist is a master at creating these types of very thin, natural-looking porcelain veneers.
+Our in-house ceramist is a master at creating these types of thin, natural-looking porcelain veneers.
 Ultra-thin porcelain veneers can be a great solution for patients with inclining teeth or for those who need enamel build-up.
-Plano dentist Dr. Sowell may also recommend placement of Durathin veneers or Lumineers for patients who do not want to invest the time required for orthodontics.
+Dr. Sowell may also recommend Durathin veneers or Lumineers for patients who do not want to invest in orthodontics.

-With diligent daily dental hygiene, and regular bi-yearly dental visits, Lumineers can last over 20 years.
-Our dentist is highly experienced in making sure that he uses the most reliable tools, and best materials to provide you with lasting results.
+With diligent daily dental hygiene and regular bi-yearly dental visits, no-prep veneers can last over 20 years.
+Our dentist makes sure to use the most reliable tools and best materials to provide you with lasting results.

-Yes.
+No-prep veneers are less expensive than porcelain veneers.
+But this cost will vary depending on how many you are getting and other factors.
 Traditionally tooth bonding with veneers is a cost-effective option versus choosing porcelain restorations.
-This is because porcelain veneers require more steps and use more durable materials.
+This is because porcelain veneers require more steps and preparation of your existing teeth.

 Can veneers replace missing teeth?

-No. Dental veneers can be used to hide the appearance of cosmetic imperfections, but not replace an entire tooth structure.
-Dental implants would be your best choice to replace missing teeth.
+No, dental veneers hide the appearance of cosmetic imperfections but do not replace an entire tooth structure.
+Dental implants would be your best choice to replace your missing teeth.